CoverProtocol/protocol-proposals/protocols/stabilize/proposal.md

 # Checklist
 ### Do you understand how Cover Protocol works?
 **`Yes`**

-If answer is **NO**, please go to our [documentation site](https://docs.coverprotocol.com) to get familiar with Cover Protocol before proceed.

 ### [Optionl] What kind of collateral do you prefer?
 **`Dai: 0x6B175474E89094C44Da98b954EedeAC495271d0F`**